 You can either retrieve rdf4j via Apache Maven, or download the SDK or onejar directly.

-rdf4j 2.5.2 is our latest stable release.
+rdf4j 3.0.0 is our latest stable release.
 It requires Java 8.
-For details on what’s new, see the release notes.
+For details on what’s new and how to upgrade, see the release and upgrade notes.

 Full Eclipse rdf4j SDK, containing all libraries, rdf4j Server, Workbench, and Console applications, and Javadoc API.